eleuzun/TestCases/README.md

 **Steps to Reproduce:**
 1. Go to emag.ro
-2.Type some randome letters
+2. Type some randome letters
 3. Click on the Search Icon

 **Expected Result:**
 The page will display zero results with few advises :

-*check if you spelled the term correctly.
-*try using synonyms.
-*try again, using a more general search.
+check if you spelled the term correctly. try using synonyms. try again, using a more general search.

 **Test Data:**
 Insert: asasasa